 Finally, trust the operator as much as the vehicle spec.
 A carefully maintained campervan with honest guidance is usually a better choice than a newer-looking vehicle backed by vague information and limited support.

-New Zealand rewards travelers who keep things simple.
-A well-designed two-berth campervan gives you the freedom to move at your own pace, stop when the view tells you to, and travel comfortably without carrying around more space than you need.
+New Zealand rewards travellers who keep things simple.
+A well-designed two-berth campervan gives you the freedom to move at your own pace, stop when the view calls for it, and travel comfortably without carrying more space than you need.